 - have a better understanding of some of the ways that mental health and wellbeing issues can affect the resilience of pupils.

-- have a better understanding of the link between resilience and progression to HE.
+- have a better understanding of the link between resilience and progression to higher education.

 - would know what to do or where to go for help to support the resilience of their pupils.